zama-ai/concrete-ml/docs/quantized_ops.md

 ![quantized_op_float](../docs/figures/quantized_op_float.png)

-Many ONNX ops are trivially uni-variate, as they multiply variable inputs with constants, or apply uni-variate functions such as ReLU, Sigmoid, etc. The operations between the input and the MatMul in the graph above are of this type: subtraction, comparison, multiplication, etc. between inputs and constants.
+Many ONNX ops are trivially univariate, as they multiply variable inputs with constants, or apply univariate functions such as ReLU, Sigmoid, etc. The operations between the input and the MatMul in the graph above are of this type: subtraction, comparison, multiplication, etc. between inputs and constants.

 ### Operations that work on integers